 Brief Course Outline

 Week 1 - Introduction to watercolour paints, brushes, papers, palettes and additional materials.
 Discuss the challenges of painting with watercolours.
-Draw or paint a tonal scene.
+Draw or paint a tonal scene or flower.

 Week 2 - Understanding pigments; colour theory, transparency and colour mixing.